Jesus at the home of Martha and Mary: Interpretation

-Depictions in art
+Later depictions

+Art

 The episode is mostly found in the life of Christ in art from the Counter-Reformation onwards, especially in the 17th century, when the domestic setting is usually given a realistic depiction, and the subject appears as a single work rather than in cycles of the Life of Christ, or the life of Mary Magdalene.
 However, it appears in some Ottonian manuscript cycles, including the one in the Pericopes of Henry II (c.
 1002–1012), where it is given a hieratic architectural setting.
 Many paintings show Mary washing, or just having washed, Jesus's feet, recalling the story in John 12.1–8 (which seems to be about Mary of Bethany).
 Via the story in Luke 7.36–50 (about an unnamed 'sinful woman'), however, Mary of Bethany was often conflated with Mary Magdalene, and this too may be reflected in art.
 Artists depicting the subject include Velázquez, Rembrandt, Vermeer, Caravaggio and Rubens.